taivu/cw-gulp/README.md

 # Front End Setup Notes:
 1. `git clone https://github.com/taivu/cw-gulp` into project/project theme folder.
-2. Pull `gulpfile.js` and `package.json` into theme folder.
+2. Pull `gulpfile.js` and `package.json` into theme folder root.
-3. In theme folder, run command in terminal `npm install` (_installs `node_modules` dependencies for gulp automation, includes SCSS compiling to css and setting up a browser sync server for CSS injection, which means no reloading to see updated styles, and other goodies_)
+3. In theme folder, run command in terminal `npm install`.
 4. Run command in terminal `gulp` to start watching SCSS files for changes and to start the browserSync server.